venkeyz/roblox-fflags/help/how.md

 ## ~~:icon-question: Android Roblox How to Use:~~
 > [!CAUTION]
-> SECTION TEMPORARILY REMOVED BECAUES OF HYPERION
+> SECTION TEMPORARILY REMOVED BECAUSE OF HYPERION

 ## :icon-question: How to Use _PlaceFilter
 1. **Add** `_PlaceFilter` **after** the **Fast Flag name**.